Hyperloop startup says superfast rail a reality

 “That’s a huge milestone for us,” said Hyperloop One co-founder and executive chairman Shervin Pishevar.

 “Now we’ve shown that the hyperloop actually works.
-And now this is the dawn of the commercialization of the hyperloop.
-So from this point on we move to the commercialization process.”
+And now this is the dawn of the commercialisation of the hyperloop.
+So from this point on we move to the commercialisation process.”

 All components were successfully tested, including motors, controls, the vacuum system, and the magnetic levitation that lets pods zip along tracks without touching them, the company said.